 Digital Whiteboard Technologies

-AMT and/or CTLO have done some preliminary tests of the following applications, equipment, and combinations thereof to create an online experience of whiteboard/chalkboard work.
+Digital approaches to whiteboard/chalkboard work are often crucial for Caltech teaching.
+AMT and/or CTLO have conducted demonstrations of the following applications, equipment, and combinations thereof to create an online experience of whiteboard/chalkboard work, incorporating feedback from faculty and students (via surveys and ARC).
 Please note that you may need to experiment to find a combination that works best for you.
 Also note that, except for Zoom, the applications mentioned below are external platforms and do not have a Caltech site license; whenever using third-party applications, please be cautious, do not re-use passwords, and remind students not to re-use passwords.

 Some of the equipment below is available for borrowing by Caltech instructors.
 Find out more here.